 Where My Thanksgiving Story Begins

-Most years we fly out of Chicago the week before Thanksgiving in order to get settled in Scottsdale for our yearly Thanksgiving festive dinner with my darling daughter, Jenny, our son-in-law, Bruce, and our three grands, Skylar, Michael, and Jack.
+Most years, we flew out of Chicago the week before Thanksgiving in order to get settled in Scottsdale for our yearly Thanksgiving festive dinner with my darling daughter, Jenny, our son-in-law, Bruce, and our three grands, Skylar, Michael, and Jack.

 Looking back on my life as a young mother, my goal was to set an example for my daughters to follow.
-I taught my daughters how to make a house a home and how important the feminine touch is.
-They are both “hostesses with the mostest”, always opening their doors with open arms.
+I tried to teach my daughters how to make a house a home and how vital the feminine touch is.
+They are both ‘hostesses with the mostest,’ always opening their doors with open arms.
 I taught by example more often than with words.
 ‘Visual examples over verbal instructions’ is my motto.

-My story of how to celebrate Thanksgiving with Moxie took place a few years ago.
-You will see what I mean about Jenny’s Moxie after you finish reading my musings.
+The story of how to celebrate Thanksgiving with moxie took place a few years ago.

 Jenny’s Thanksgiving Moxie

-My daughter Jenny is an amazing artist… She was even on the “Oprah Show”!
+My daughter Jenny is a fantastic artist.
+She was on the “Oprah Show”!
 She is a loving mother and a terrific wife.
-However, she is neither a cook nor a housekeeper, and has told me laughingly that the next home they live in will not have a kitchen!
+However, she is neither a cook nor a housekeeper and has told me laughingly that the next home they live in will not have a kitchen!
 So why was this particular Thanksgiving dinner so beautiful, delicious, and meaningful?

 My ultimate concierge and I arrived from out of town the evening before.
 Party decorations were everywhere!
 There was zero organization.
 As her mother, I was not shocked, but you probably would have been.
-I know Jenny, and I knew everything would be perfect 24 hours later.
+I knew Jenny and knew everything would be perfect 24 hours later.
 After all, she is her mother’s daughter.

-The following morning everyone went into double-time mode; Bruce, Jenny, the children, Shelly, and yours truly.
-Even their dogs and our pooch were engulfed in the tumult and everything seemed to be going well.
+The following morning, everyone went into double-time mode: Bruce, Jenny, the children, Shelly, and yours indeed.
+Even their dogs and our pooch were engulfed in the tumult, and everything seemed to be going well.